 This Corned Beef Casserole is the perfect dish for Saint Patrick’s Day!
 It contains the classic Irish ingredients of corned beef, cabbage, and potatoes, along with a creamy sauce.

-You guys, I have been wanting to share this recipe with you for YEARS.
+You guys, I have been wanting to share this creamy corned beef casserole recipe with you for YEARS.
 It is one of the first recipes I discovered after my husband and I got married nearly 19 years ago!
 We both fell in love with it and I make it every year around St. Patrick’s Day.

-It’s an easy layered corned beef potato casserole, with thinly sliced potatoes, onions, cabbage, and canned corned beef, topped with Cream of Celery Soup mixed with milk.
+It’s an easy corned beef casserole, with thinly sliced potatoes, onions, cabbage, and canned corned beef, topped with Cream of Celery Soup mixed with milk.

 But first, what the heck is canned corned beef, and is it really Irish?